 Teddy and Ruby exchange a glance that says, “what the heck just happened?” and laugh.
 It’s the kind of laugh they share at absurd shared experiences.
 A laugh that informed them that the truth is overrated.

-They drove toward Charlotte, but decided to stop in Greensboro for the night, where they get takeout pizza for their motel room and watch the president discuss his performance during the coronavirus crisis on TV state, “I’d rate it a 10.
-I think we’ve done a great job.”
+They drove toward Charlotte, but decided to stop in Greensboro for the night, where they get takeout pizza for their motel room and watch President Trump discuss his performance during the coronavirus crisis on TV state, “I’d rate it a 10.
+I think we’ve done a great job.”*

 In the morning, they drove around the university campuses in Chapel Hill and Durham.
 While driving on Duke University Drive, they were nearly side-swiped by a campus police car, which then careened into an empty bus.
 The police officer staggered out of his cruiser, walked up to the bus, pulled out his service revolver, and emptied it into the air.
 The bus driver, a woman, limped out of the bus, removed her shirt and bra, and started doing jumping jacks.